This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What do pythons eat?

-How often do green tree pythons eat?
+How often do green tree pythons eat mice?

-Do green tree pythons eat mice?
+Adult green tree pythons typically eat mice every 10-14 days.

 Are green tree pythons picky eaters?